 An extensive program of activities is provided by the Associated Students Norco College (ASNC).
 A calendar of these events is maintained in the Center for Student Success Room 205A (CSS 205A).
-New and exciting activities are always planned.
-Please stop by and find out how you can get involved.
-You may also check out our website at www.asnorcocollege.org
+Please stop by and find out how you can get involved and follow us on Facebook and Instagram @asnorcocollege.